Restore our Earth: it’s in your hands

 This Thursday, April 22, is Earth Day – a day to educate, activate and expand the environmental movement worldwide.
-The day has been held every year since 1970, and this year the theme is “Restore our Earth”.
-It’s all about reducing our environmental footprint and fixing the damage that’s already been done, and encouraging individuals to use their power as consumers and voters to help bring about real change.
+The day has been held every year since 1970.
+This year the theme is “Restore our Earth”.
+It’s all about reducing our environmental footprint and fixing the damage that’s already been done.
+It also encourages individuals to use their power as consumers and voters to help bring about real change.

 Meat: to eat or not to eat?